The Pop2net basics

 inspector.plot_bipartite_network()

-Here is the corresponding agent-level network graph:
+Here is the corresponding actor-level network graph:

 [27]: